akbartus/Simple-AR/README.md

 ### **Updates**
 Please note that the work on this component is in progress.
 The future updates will be reflected here.
 * Adding "onDistance" event, which will let measuring distance between camera and AR target and trigger interactive events.
+* Adding runtime target image loading feature.
+* Adding a computer vision example for reading/segmenting texture of image target on a screen.
+* Adding interactive examples.

 ### **Tech Stack**
 The project is powered by AFrame, Three.js and WebAssembly (Emscripten Asm.js).
 The component is compatible with latest version of A-Frame (1.4.2).
 Tests with older versions of A-Frame were not perfomed yet.